-While waiting for the second system of storms to move through our area I took a short walk from the barn out into my husbands orchard.
+While waiting for the second system of storms to move through our area I took a short walk from the barn out into my husband’s orchard.
 I thought it might be fun to share with my readers the fruit that we are having success growing in our Ohio home garden.
 Here is a fruitful season ahead in my home garden growing tips and more.

-After numerous trips to the fields of blueberries in the neighboring state of Michigan for Garden Tours, blueberries were a must addition to our home garden.
+After numerous trips to the fields of blueberries in the neighboring state of Michigan for Garden Tours, blueberries were a must add to our home garden.
 We are fortunate to have a variety of rich soil on our property.
 The blueberry shrubs seem to do best in this sandy rich soil in zone 5b.
 The birds got to the berries before we did.

 Our Orchard is nestled back in our property next to the meadow that leads into the woods.
-Here is a short video of a little walk my Aussie Olivia and I took in between raindrops and gathering fruit images to share with you today.
+Over the years we’ve continued the fruitful season in a dome garden.
 This is an amazing place to walk and gather thoughts.

 Be sure to connect by comment below.
 I’d love to hear what you are growing in your home garden.